KBNLresearch/cdtestcorpus/readme.md

 ## Using the scripts

 Download the contents of this repo or clone it with Git.
-Then run the bash scripts on a machine with a CD/DVD writer.
-Before running the scripts, check the value of the `cdDevice` variable and modify it if necessary.
+Open the [configuration file](/config.txt), check the value of the `cdDevice` variable, and modify it if necessary.
+Insert a blank CD in the CD/DVD drive, and run one of the bash scripts.

 ## Description of scripts